-We also see slightly smaller effects on student achievement for general coaching programs (.10 SD) than content-specific programs (.16 SD).
-This makes sense given that general coaching programs often are focused less on helping teachers improve students' test scores and more on their ability to engage students around their social and emotional development.
-This is also evident in the fact that only three of the eleven studies that evaluated general coaching programs examined effects on student achievement.
-However, due to small sample sizes for achievement effects of general coaching programs, we cannot statistically distinguish these estimates from each other.
+We see smaller effects on student achievement for general coaching programs (0.07 SD, not significant) than content-specific programs (0.20 SD).
+This makes sense given that general coaching programs often are focused less on helping teachers improve students' test scores and more on developing teachers' abilities to support students' social and emotional development.
+This is also evident in the fact that only four of the 20 studies that evaluated general coaching programs examined effects on student achievement.
+However, due to small sample sizes for achievement effects of general coaching programs, we cannot statistically distinguish these estimates from each other (p=.24).